No matter how good you think your grades will be, it's a smart move to get your head around how Clearing works

-You are more likely to be successful in finding a place in Clearing if you are flexible and consider similar courses to the one you originally applied for.
-A lot of courses have similar content and you might be interested in joint honours courses such as English and history.
+You’re more likely to be successful at finding a place in Clearing if you’re flexible and willing to consider similar courses to the one you originally applied for.
+A lot of courses have similar content and you might be interested in joint honours degrees such as English and History.
 Check the course content carefully to see if it interests you and what options you have to change to a single honours course later.

 10. Add a Clearing choice within the allotted time

-You can only enter a Clearing choice on Track after 3pm on A-level results day (16 August 2018).
-In addition, most universities will give you a time period (typically 12-48 hours) for which their offer is valid.
+You can only enter a Clearing choice on Hub after 3pm on A-level results day (18 August 2022).
+Most universities will give you a time period that their offer will be valid for, typically around 12 to 48 hours.
 If you enter a Clearing choice after this period has passed then the university may reject you.

-It is very important that you only enter a Clearing choice on Track if you have spoken to the university or college and they have provisionally offered you a place on the course.
-If you enter a Clearing choice without discussing it with the university or college, they may take a while to reject you and this can significantly delay the progress of your application, wasting valuable time as other clearing places are taken up.
+It’s really important that you only enter a Clearing choice on Hub once you’ve spoken to the university or college and they’ve provisionally offered you a place on the course.
+If you enter a Clearing choice without discussing it with the university or college, they may take a while to reject you and this can slow down your application and waste valuable time while other Clearing places get taken up.

-You can only add one Clearing choice at a time, so only add a choice if you are sure you want to accept the verbal offer that you have been given by the university.
-You cannot add a Clearing choice until at least 3pm on results day so there is plenty of time for you to make sure that you are happy with your choice and comfortable with studying at your chosen university for three or four years.
+You can only add one Clearing choice at a time, so only add a choice if you are sure you want to accept the verbal offer that the university gave you.
+You won’t be able to add a Clearing choice until at least 3pm on results day, so there’s loads of time for you to make sure that you’re happy with your choice and comfortable with studying at your chosen university for three or four years.

-Go back to your prepared notes of where you are flexible and where you are not prepared to compromise.
-If you are not totally sure then maybe you are better off taking a gap year and re-applying, rather than starting a course which you are not fully committed to and then dropping out having accumulated thousands of pounds of debt.
+Go back over your prepared notes to double-check where you’re flexible and where you’re not willing to compromise.
+If you’re not totally sure about where you want to go, you might be better off taking a gap year and reapplying rather than risk starting a course that isn’t going to be right for you.